CramBL/quick-file-transfer/README.md

 ## Purpose

+> Note!
+This is a work in progress and is in no means production ready

 Transfer files as **quickly**, **safely**, and **painlessly** as possible on a local network.

 This readme is also available as a [book](https://crambl.github.io/quick-file-transfer/man/).